The 5 Best Inversion Tables for Back Pain & Sciatica

 For people who don’t like inverting, or have a health condition that doesn’t allow using inversion tables, here are a few excellent spinal decompression home devices:

-1. Standing Back Traction – these devices are used flat-footed and do not require inversion to decompress the spine.
+1. Standing Back Traction – These devices are used flat-footed and do not require inversion to decompress the spine.
 Our top recommendation is the Stamina Inline Traction Control system – check out our review!

 1. Orthopedic back stretchers – these simple devices, which usually require no assembly or effort on your part, are anatomically shaped to conform to your spine and realign your vertebrae – to help improve your posture and relieve compression in your nerves and discs.